 Durban 'national shutdown' march postponed

+“Through you we have been able to establish what is called community intelligence, where we get information and send it to the police for them to respond quickly...This has enabled us to stay ahead of all the developments in different parts of the province,” she said.

+Last month, police and the entire security cluster were left with egg on their face when looting took place in Gauteng and KwaZulu-Natal, leaving over 300 people dead.

-Organisers of a “national shutdown” march planned for Durban on Monday were not able to proceed with the protest action at the eleventh hour.
+Monday organisers of a “national shutdown” march planned for Durban were not able to proceed with the protest action at the eleventh hour.

-One of the organisers, Mandleynyoka Ntuli, told TimesLIVE that approval for the protest wasn't granted in time.
+One of the organisers, Mandlenyoka Ntuli, told Sowetan’s sister publication, TimesLIVE, that approval for the protest wasn’t granted in time

 “We had a problem regarding the time and deadline.
 The municipality gives you 21 days to process your application for the march.